AI-sandbox/HyperFast/README.md

 [HyperFast](https://openreview.net/forum?id=VRBhaU8IDz) is a hypernetwork designed for fast classification of tabular data, capable of scaling to large datasets.
 Utilizing a meta-trained hypernetwork, HyperFast generates a dataset-specific target network in a single forward pass, eliminating the need for time-consuming model training.

+**Warning: The current default hyperparameters provide the fastest inference but the least accurate.
+Details about proper tuning and a better parameter configuration will be provided shortly.
+The scikit-learn-like interface is under development and expect further improvements.**

 ## Installation